HJ-Ok/DecLimSup/README.md

 [![Paper](https://img.shields.io/badge/Paper-arxiv.2406.18002-red)](https://arxiv.org/abs/2406.18002)
 [![Conference](https://img.shields.io/badge/EMNLP-2024-orange)](##Citation)

-This repository contains the code of our work.
+This repository contains our work code.
-Refactoring code and code for HPU will be released soon.
+The refactoring code and code for HPU will be released soon.

-You can run the code by referring *script.sh* file
+You can run the code by referring to the *script.sh* file

 ## Coming Soon
   - [ ] Code refactoring and details for easy to use